-Volunteer work will introduce you to the demands of working outdoors, in all weather conditions, and it's an excellent way of demonstrating your physical fitness and resilience.
-It's also great for networking and meeting useful contacts.
+Volunteer work will introduce you to the demands of working outdoors, in all weather conditions.
+It's an excellent way of demonstrating your physical fitness and resilience, as well as making sure the work is something you'll enjoy as a career.
+Volunteering is also great for networking and making useful contacts.

 Search for placements and find out more about work experience and internships.

 - private museums and charities